Black-Dragon131/AmongUsModManager/README.md

 # Planned features
 - Install mods together (2 or more mods in same instance)

-# If you are running version 0.9 or lower you have to start AUMM as admin to run a succesful update!
+# If you are running version 0.9 or lower you have to start AUMM as admin to run a successful update!